Nobel Prize in literature awarded to US poet Louise Glück | DW | 08.10.2020

 Years of controversy

-Prior to the award being announced, many betting website and commentator suspected that the committee would make a "safe choice" for the winner.
+Prior to the award being announced, many betting websites and commentators suspected that the committee would make a "safe choice" for the winner.

 A large number of the winners of the Nobel Prize wrote in English